These beans must have come from Jack’s beanstalk.

 Stephanie's Magic Beans

-For the green bean dressing combine the lemon juice, fish sauce, soy sauce, Dijon and sriracha.
+- For the green bean dressing combine the lemon juice, fish sauce, Tamari sauce, Dijon and sriracha.
 Transfer to blender, add garlic and emulsify with the 4 oz. oil.
-Yield 2 cups.
-(I mixed mine by hand with a whisk.
+I whisked and did not use blender.

-To prepare green beans.
+- To prepare green beans.
 I blanched my green beans in boiling water for about 3-4 minutes then cooled in ice water.
 This step was omitted from her recipe but I thought it would make the green beans more tender.
 Heat about 1-2 tablespoons of oil (extra) in a frying pan.
 Add the green beans and some sliced shallots for flavor.
 Add enough vinaigrette to coat the green beans.
-Let steam until they start to look tender.
+Let steam until they start to look tender. (*Note: lately I have been skipping the blanching part of recipes because seems like I end up overcooking green beans once I start sautéing them.)